 The first step in segmentation is to define a segment definition.
 A segment definition is an object that encapsulates a query written in Profile Query Language (PQL).
 This object is also called a PQL predicate.
 PQL predicates define the rules for the segment definition based on conditions related to any record or time series data you supply to Real-Time Customer Profile.
 See the PQL guide for more information on writing PQL queries.

 You can create a new segment definition by making a POST request to the

 /segment/definitions endpoint in the Segmentation API.
-The following example outlines how to format a definition request, including what information is required in order for a segment to be defined successfully.
+The following example outlines how to format a definition request, including what information is required in order for a segment definition to be defined successfully.